 Grows with your business

 Customization is more complicated compared to other online payment processing tools

 Moneris is quite common among traditional brick-and-mortar stores for point-of-sale (POS) transactions.
 It’s also used for eCommerce checkouts, in which a Moneris Gateway API is used to facilitate payments.
 This can be directly integrated on your site or used as a hosted payment page.

 Transaction fees are low compared to other online payment processors, but Moneris does charge a monthly fee.
 The actual prices charged will vary and are based on card, transaction and business type.

 May not be suitable for small businesses with low sales volumes

-Consumers are already spending big bucks online.
-About 28.1 million Canadians shopped online in 2019, and online retail revenue is expected to hit the $33 billion mark by 2024.
+Retail sales online in Canada jumped more than 12% in 2020, and online retail revenue is expected to hit the $33 billion mark by 2024.

 So, even if you’re adding the option of online payments in order to offer touch-free service during the pandemic, accepting digital payments is something you’ll probably want to adopt for the long haul.
-And with one of these online payment processing tools, you can help bolster sales without paying more than you have to for such services.
+And with one of these online payment processing tools, you can help bolster sales without paying more than you have to.